 - General Manager Duty.
 The General Manager has primary responsibility for - i.
 Ensuring compliance with the District's Personnel Manual, and ensuring that District employees do not engage in improper activities, - ii.
 Investigating allegations of improper activities, and - iii.
 Taking appropriate corrective and disciplinary actions. - Board Duty.
 The Board has a duty to ensure that the General Manager is operating the District according to law and the policies approved by the Board.
 Directors are encouraged to fulfill their obligation to the public and the District by disclosing to the General Manager, to the extent not expressly prohibited by law, improper activities within their knowledge.
 Directors will not interfere with the General Manager's responsibilities in identifying, investigating and correcting improper activities, unless the Board determines that the General Manager is not properly carrying out these responsibilities. - Financial Officer.
+The General Manager shall have input in the appointment of the Financial Officer of the district.
+This input shall include the preparation of the job description regarding required education and experience desired of the Financial Officer.
+The General Manager will also be involved with the various methods and levels of the interview process and shall submit, to the Board, two or three potential candidates for appointment.
+The Board will review the recommendations provided, insure that it meets current policy and authorize the General Manager to appoint the Financial Officer.
+The Financial Officer will report to the General Manager and will be available to respond to financial questions concerning the district when called upon by board members.

-The Board will appoint the District's Financial Officer (who will report to the General Manager).
-The Financial Officer will install and maintain a system of auditing and accounting that will completely and at all times show the financial condition of the District in accordance with generally accepted accounting principles and legal requirements.
+The Financial office will install and maintain a system of auditing and accounting that will completely and at all times show the financial condition of the District in accordance with generally accepted accounting principles and legal requirements.
 The Board will retain and periodically review the work of an auditor as an independent contractor of the District (other than the Financial Officer), who will report to the Board, to conduct an annual audit of the District's books, records and financial affairs.